MENU

 Personal Overview

-He has correctly predicted the existence of a “valley” in the radius distribution of Kepler planets and has made several other predictions pending verification such as the origin from superchrondritic carbon to nitrogen ratios in Earth’s mantle and atmosphere, a prominent water vapor moist greenhouse spectral feature on tidally-locked exoplanets, and the prevalence of “evaporated core” close to the galactic center.
+He has correctly predicted the existence of a “valley” in the radius distribution of Kepler planets and has made several other predictions pending verification such as a divergent climate pathway for outer edge habitable zone worlds in compact multiplanet systems, the origin of superchrondritic carbon to nitrogen ratios in bulk silicate Earth, a prominent water vapor moist greenhouse spectral feature on tidally-locked exoplanets around M-dwarfs, and the prevalence of “habitable evaporated cores” close to the galactic center.

 Educational Background